Maplestory is one of the oldest MMORPGs that still has an active player base.

 Now, most classes feel much more powerful from the beginning of the game, and every class now has some kind of mobility, even from early levels.

-It’s not like ten years ago where only some classes got a high-mobility skill later in the game.
+It’s not like ten years ago when only some classes got a high-mobility skill later in the game.
 Now everyone has one almost from the start.

 Animations have also slowly become more extreme, making 4th job skill animations ten years ago look like 1st and 2nd job skills of some of the newer classes.